-Most circular are designed with a keyway so that a key can be installed between the shaft and the hub to prevent slippage.
+On most circular parts you will discover a keyway so that a key will be installed between the shaft and the hub to prevent slippage.
 A keyway is referenced from the opposite quadrant of the circle, so to place the horizontal dimension, select the Linear Dimension tool on the Dimension toolbar and pick the west quadrant of the circle and the bottom endpoint of the keyway.